Unfortunately, this course is cancelled this summer due to COVID-19 regulations. We expect to be able to offer this course again next year.

-This 4-day course discusses the evaluation of theory-based hypotheses using p-values, the Bayes factor, and information criteria.
+This course discusses the evaluation of theory-based hypotheses using p-values, the Bayes factor, and information criteria.
 There will be attention for contemporary phenomena, like publication bias, questionable research practices, the replication crisis, the statistical evaluation of replication studies and studies in which multiple data sets are used to evaluate the same research question.
-The course will be non-technical in nature, that is, it is targeted at students and researchers who want to use the approaches presented for the evaluation of their own data.
+The course will be non-technical in nature, targeted at students and researchers who want to use the approaches for the evaluation of their own data.

 The evaluation of hypotheses is a core feature of research in the behavioral, social, and biomedical sciences.
 In the last decade, there has been a lot of attention for inappropriate use of hypotheses testing by journals (publication bias) and authors (questionable research practices) as the main causes of the replication crisis (see, for example, Open Science Collaboration, 2015).
 This course will use different perspectives (classical, Bayesian, information theoretic) to teach participants in a non-technical manner the theory-based hypothesis evaluation and the appropriate application of hypothesis evaluation.
 The course is targeted at students and researchers who want to learn how to evaluate theory-based hypotheses.

 During the first day of the course, null-hypothesis significance testing (Kuiper and Hoijtink, 2010), questionable research practices, publication bias, and the replication crisis will be discussed.
 This day will also be used to give a hand-on introduction to statistical analyses using R.